OweysMomenzada/Improving-Emotion-Detection-with-context-sensitive-classification-for-German-text/README.md

 ## Model
 <big><i>MODEL AND TRAINING CAN BE SEEN IN (.......)</big></i>

 Since SCHICKLER used triggerwords for detection, the running time was comparatively really fast.
 This is important, since SCHICKLER is getting a lot of data into their pipelines and therefore a short running time is costly more efficient.
 Therefore, we need a model which is good in performance and accuracy.
 In our experiments, we noticed that simple LSTMs are way more efficient in running time (compared to BERT, BiLSTM, CNN+LSTM) and also have a decent accuracy.
+Because of that, we will use the LSTM model to train.

 A prediction on our model could look as follows (For more examples and results see....):
 ```